tfpauly/privacy-proxy/draft-private-access-tokens.md

 Upon receipt of the forwarded request, the Issuer validates the following
 conditions:

-- The "Token-Count" header is present
+- The "Sec-Token-Count" header is present
 - The AccessTokenRequest contains a supported version
 - For version 1, the AccessTokenRequest.key_id corresponds to the ID of the ISSUER_KEY held by the Issuer
 - For version 1, the AccessTokenRequest.encrypted_origin_name can be decrypted using the